Poker Bankroll Calculator

 PLO and Spin & Go formats carry roughly double the variance of standard NLH cash games.
 If you play these formats, size your bankroll accordingly or expect larger and more frequent downswings.

 These thresholds protect you from turning a normal downswing into a bankroll-ending one.
-For the full shot-taking framework and when to move down, see our guide to moving up stakes.
+For the full shot-taking rules and when to move down, see our guide to moving up stakes.

 Frequently Asked Questions (FAQ)